 The Preponderance of Evidence burden of proof applies to the appeal process.

-An appeal must be filed in writing typically within 5 business days from notice of the finding.
+An appeal must be filed in writing typically within 5 business days from notice of the finding and should be addressed to the Title IX Coordinator.
 The College reserves the right to extend this window for good cause.

 Grounds for appeal are limited to:

 - Substantive procedural error: a procedural error or omission occurred that significantly impacted the outcome of the finding.

 - New evidence: new evidence is evidence that was unknown or unavailable during the original investigation or decision-making process, that could substantially impact the original finding or sanction.
 A summary of this new evidence and its potential impact must be included in the submitted appeal request.

 - Sanctions are substantially disproportionate to severity of policy violation: the sanctions imposed fall outside the range of sanctions the College has designated for this offense and the cumulative record of the respondent.

 When the appeals officer finds that at least one of the grounds is met by at least one party, additional principles governing the hearing of appeals will include the following: